 The participant of the Exchange (hereinafter referred to as “the Participant”) shall mean a person, who has the status of the Participant, buying and (or) selling products on the Exchange in accordance with the procedure and conditions established by Regulation.

-Exchange service fees shall mean the approved by the Commission fees for the services rendered by the Exchange.
+Exchange service fees shall mean the approved by the Council fees for the services rendered by the Exchange.

-The Participant’s identification data (hereinafter referred to as “Identification Data”) shall mean the unique codes required for Participants to secure the safety of their data and to carry out actions on the Exchange.
+The Participant’s identification data (hereinafter referred to as “Identification Data”) shall mean the unique codes required to identify the Participants and to secure the safety of their data and to carry out actions on the Exchange.

-The Participant’s status shall mean an entity, who has entered into a contract with the Operator and was entered into the Register of Participants, right that allows the Participant to trade on the Exchange, which means to carry out to buy and (or) to sell orders and to fulfil transactions, to use other options provided by the Exchange, by acquiring the rights and undertaking the duties provided for by this Regulation.
+The Participant’s status shall mean an entity, who has entered into a contract with the Natural gas exchange operator and was entered into the Register of Participants, right that allows the Participant to trade on the Exchange, which means to carry out to buy and (or) to sell orders and to fulfil transactions, to use other options provided by the Exchange, by acquiring the rights and undertaking the duties provided for by this Regulation.

 Monitoring of the behaviour of Participants shall mean the systematic surveillance procedure covering the evaluation of actions and behaviour of Participants and the analysis of trading data.